 Not only will this advance planning get you first dibs on your preferred activities, but you’ll save yourself precious vacation time by not having to attend to these matters once you board.

 On Celebrity, you can book all of the above online before your sailing, along with salon appointments and fitness classes, too.

 Read: How to Make the Most of the Onboard Spa

 Cruise ships are generally cashless environments.
 Your stateroom key doubles as your onboard charge card, so there’s no need to carry your wallet around onboard.
 Better still, on Celebrity, drinks, Wi-Fi, and tips are included.

 You’ll use your SeaPass® card to charge extras like spa treatments, shore excursions, fitness classes, and specialty restaurants.

 Leaving Your Cell Service Behind

 Be sure to contact your cell phone service provider ahead of your sailing to inquire about any special roaming plans that they offer associated with the ship you’re sailing on.
 Your regular service won’t cover you once you sail out to sea.

 If you don’t have a special plan set up, avoid roaming charges by either turning your phone off or setting it to airplane mode.
-On Celebrity, if you booked your cruise after November 17, 2020, Wi-Fi is free, so you can connect your phone to the ship’s Wi-Fi service when you board to avoid any roaming data charges there, too.
+On Celebrity, guests of The Retreat and All Included fares include Wi-Fi access, so you can connect your phone to the ship’s Wi-Fi service when you board to avoid any roaming data charges there, too.